-Gender-expansive people are individuals that do not identify as male, female or transgender.
+Gender-expansive people are individuals that do not identify as male, female, or transgender.
 This research shows that they are disproportionately more bullied than male and female students.
-Out of all the gender-expansive students in the study, 41% reported experiencing verbal abuse, 32% cyberbullying and 19% experienced physical violence.
+Out of all the gender-expansive students in the study, 41% reported experiencing verbal abuse, 32% cyberbullying, and 19% experienced physical violence.

 Professor Garthe best describes the reality of the situation.

-“Slightly more than half of the transgender youths reported verbal abuse such as peers calling them names or spreading rumours about them.
+“Slightly more than half of the transgender youths reported verbal abuse such as peers calling them names or spreading rumors about them.
 About one in three of these youths reported cyber victimization, and slightly fewer reported psychological dating violence.”

 Research like the one done by Garthe and her team helps illustrate the need to further protect the quality of life for transgender and gender-expansive individuals

-“To enhance the effectiveness of these policies and further support these students, anti-transphobic education for teachers, administrators and students is needed, along with the use of pronouns that reflect individuals’ gender identity,” Garthe claims.
+“To enhance the effectiveness of these policies and further support these students, anti-transphobic education for teachers, administrators, and students is needed, along with the use of pronouns that reflect individuals’ gender identity,” Garthe claims.